Modular curves of prime-power level with infinitely many quadratic points: Introduction

-\begin{theorem} Up to conjugacy, there are 1085 open subgroups $H$ of $\GL_2(\Zhat)$ of prime power level satisfying $-I\in H$, $\det(H)=\Zhat^{\times}$ for which $X_H$ has infinitely many quadratic points.
+\begin{theorem} Up to conjugacy, there are 1085 open subgroups $H$ of $\GL_2(\Zhat)$ of prime power level satisfying $-I\in H$ and $\det(H)=\Zhat^{\times}$ for which $X_H$ has infinitely many quadratic points.
 Of these 1085 groups, \begin{itemize} \item There are 265 groups of genus 0.
 Their labels are given in Table \ref{tab:genus 0}. \item There are 336 groups of genus 1.
-Their labels are given in Table \ref{tab:genus 1}. \item There are 306 groups of genus bigger than or equal to two and hyperelliptic.
-Their labels are given in Table \ref{tab:hyp}. \item There are 178 groups of genus bigger than or equal to two that are non hyperelliptic and positive rank bielliptic.
+Their labels are given in Table \ref{tab:genus 1}. \item There are 306 groups of genus at least two that are hyperelliptic.
+Their labels are given in Table \ref{tab:hyp}. \item There are 178 groups of genus bigger than or equal to two that are non-hyperelliptic and positive rank bielliptic.
 Their labels are given in Tables \ref{tab:LMFDB deductions} and \ref{tab:posrankbi}. \end{itemize}

 \end{theorem}